 Their loyalty to their families is very strong.
 Early socialization is recommended from an early age to be around all pets and people alike without being people possessive.

-Just be sure to always have your dog on a short leash and collars fitted appropriately during these outings.
+Just be sure always to have your dog on a short leash, and collars fitted appropriately during these outings.

-They will need to have at least a one-hour long walk a day.
+They will need to have at least a one-hour-long walk a day.
 Paired with some one-on-one playtime, your Shepadoodle will stay fit and happy.
 Staying healthy is extremely important for these dogs.

 They love taking walks and playing a good game of fetch.
-But, they are the happiest when they are with their owners.
+But they are the happiest when they are with their owners.

 If that happens to be time out hiking, swimming, or running, they are ok with that.
 If you prefer to stay inside and read a good book, they are ok with that too.

 When comparing the Shepadoodle vs Bernedoodle, there is no debate that they are both intelligent.
-But, the Shepadoodle takes the cake when it comes to the quickness of training.
+But, the Shepadoodle takes the cake regarding the quickness of training.

 Shepadoodles are extremely easy to train.
 They respond well to positive reinforcement and a strong leader.
 If you are firm with your commands, your Shepadoodle will catch on quickly.

-If you have a headstrong dog, it can take longer for the training process.
+If you have a headstrong dog, you can take longer for training.
 They say that this stubbornness only lasts until the “teen years” of a Bernedoodle.

 Size & Lifespan

-Some breeders will say that they carry a toy-sized Shepadoodle, but these sizes are hard to predict.
+Some breeders will say they carry a toy-sized Shepadoodle, but these sizes are hard to predict.
 They can weigh anywhere from 25-45 pounds.

 The average Shepadoodle also lives 12-15 years to give you plenty of time to love on your babies.

 A mini Bernedoodle’s max size is 49 pounds, and a standard grows to be 70-90 pounds.
 The Bernedoodle also has a long lifespan of 12-15 years, with smaller varieties living even longer.

 When it comes to Doodle coat types, most of them are the same.
 That is because one of the key traits of Doodles is their hair.
 Doodles are considered hypoallergenic for their low to non-shedding coats.

-Always check that you genetically test your puppies and their parents before putting a deposit down.
-These tests can prevent a lot of diseases from being passed down through the generations.
+Always check that you genetically test your puppies and their parents before depositing.
+These tests can prevent many diseases from being passed down through the generations.

 Shepadoodles are prone to getting things like hip dysplasia, skin diseases, pancreatic disease, bloat, and Von Willebrand’s disease.

-Bernedoodles likewise are prone to developing hip and elbow dysplasia, eye disease, and allergies.
+Bernedoodles, likewise are prone to developing hip and elbow dysplasia, eye disease, and allergies.

 When you are comparing anything, you usually want to compare costs too.
 But, with pricing Doodles, it can be a little tricky.

-Shepadoodles of specific colors or even size can cost more or less.
+Shepadoodles of specific colors or even sizes can cost more or less.
 It can also cost more for a Shepadoodle if there are not many breeders in your area.

 Bernedoodles are relatively common to find around the USA anymore, but there are still long waiting lists for most breeders.
 The average Bernedoodle price is $2,500-$5,000.
-This may seem like a high price, but litter size, puppy color, health checks, and full size all plays a part in their cost.

 No matter which one you choose, they are sure to brighten up your life.
 These Doodles are fantastic for any dog owner at any point in life.
 All you need to do is find the perfect one to fall in love with.